 We then use these pain points to create the initial content, messaging, and lead magnets.

 This process to uncover the customer pain points and use them to inform the ad content and lead magnet may sound simple, but relatively few companies take this approach (which is why their LinkedIn ads are less likely to work).

-1. Create Content That Offers Value and Messaging That Meets the Target Customer Where They’re At (on LinkedIn)
+1. Create Content and Messaging That Offers Value and Messaging That Meets the Target Customer Where They’re At (on LinkedIn)

 Remember how we pointed out that people on LinkedIn are in a browsing and networking mindset?

 This is why we don’t typically use LinkedIn Ads to try to sell prospects on a demo or trial before they’ve gotten to know our client’s brand.
 Instead, we’ll offer them valuable, pain-point-related content, usually in the form of a PDF download that they can opt-in to receive by email.

 The goal of the content is to provide something that is actually useful to the prospect in their day-to-day life.

 The content types that we find work best include: